UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 - In 30% of North Texas' games this season (3/10), the teams combined to score more than Saturday's over/under of 59.5.

-- The combined points per game average of the two teams, 65.3, is 5.8 points above Saturday's over/under.
+- The combined points per game average of the two teams, 65.3, is 5.8 points greater than Saturday's over/under.

-- This contest's over/under is 11.5 points above the 48 these two squads combine to allow per game this season.
+- This contest's total is 11.5 points above the 48 these two squads combine to surrender per game this season.

-- Roadrunners games have an average total of 58.6 points this season, 0.9 fewer than Saturday's over/under.
+- The average total in Roadrunners games this season is 58.6, 0.9 points fewer than Saturday's over/under of 59.5 .

 - The 59.5-point total for this game is 1.6 points below the 61.1 points per game average total in Mean Green games this season.